anacosix/JUIbuilder/README.md

     }
 };

-// Define your JSON data which you want to convert to const example = {
+// Define your JSON data which you want to convert to HTML const example = {
     "firstName": "John",
     "lastName": "Doe",
     "age": 21
 };

-// Convert the JSON data to HTML (optional with own jsonSchema) const html = converter.processEventData(jsonData, jsonSchema);
+// Convert the JSON data to HTML (optional with own jsonSchema else leave parameters empty) const html = converter.processEventData(jsonData, jsonSchema);

 // Output the generated HTML